willaguiar/ASC_and_heat_transport/README.md

 <del>Task 1 (Paul,Taimoor)- Find alternative ways to define the ASC (e.g., cluster analysis)
 - We decided to use different isobaths to calculate ASC and heat transport on.
 Our attempts to find a different definition weren't promising and we didn't want to spend too much time on this part.

 Task 2 (Wilton)- Local (point by point) correlations between the ASC speed and cross slope heat transport.
-Use the same method to define the 1000m isobath, and using the daily climatology from OM2-01 RYF).
-Check if we have heat transports in the same years of RYF simulation as the daily u,v.
+[These correlations for the monthly and vertically averaged variables vary greatly along the contour](https://github.com/willaguiar/ASC_and_heat_transport/issues/1).
+The exception was a region in East Antarctica.
+- Next: Do the same correlations using [a] Daily data, [b] vars integrated solely below the mixed layer to remove the effect of the surface poleward heat transport by the Ekman transport during the summer.

 Task 3-  Subtract the daily climatology of ASC from the daily timeseries to look at variability at frequencies higher than seasonal.

 Task 4 (Fabio)- Interannual variability ( annual averages of speed, Heat transport in IAF simulation).
 Plot timeseries ( different regions) and correlations.

 Task 5 (Wilton)-  Meridional heat convergence in the East Antarctic Peninsula (and Western Ross sea).
-Check for additional gaps in the contour.
+[Check discussions on this task here](https://github.com/willaguiar/ASC_and_heat_transport/issues/10).
+Rerunning the cross-slope heat transport calculations using this array would use extra SUs, that we could save by analysing  the Antarctic Peninsula as a single sector and discounting the Meridional heat convergence in the sector.
+So we should stick to the contour with purely zonal convergence.

 Task 6 (Wilton,Fabio)- Alternative way of calculating the cross-shelf heat transport.
 Specifically, transpose the zonal and meridional components to be along slope and cross slope.
 Then calculate the heat convergence along-slope.

 Task 7 (Paul,Ellie,Fabio)- Literature review (Dynamics, and previous work on ASC vs cross slope heat transport).

+## Important resolutions
+#### Grid
+We previously discussed wether we should calculate the cross-slope heat transports and ASC speeds on the U-grid points (Cell corners), or on the XY stepwise grid (Cell faces).
+Both would require some interpolation, however, interpolating ASC speed is more straightforward, so we decided to stick to the XY stepwise grid (Cell faces) for all calculations.
+The python codes to calculate ASC speed on the proper grid are `/Python/*_along_slope_velocities_XYgrid.py`